Garante per la protezione dei dati personali (Italy) - 10053224

 The controller failed to inform the data subject about the retention period regarding the backup data.
 This information was provided with the DPA during the proceedings, but was not included within the internal procedures.
 Furthermore, the internal procedure was also lacking in information about potential investigation of emails, backups or other data/devices and its potential reasons.
 As a result, the controller violated Article 5(1)(a) GDPR and Article 13 GDPR.

-Additionally, the controller didn’t justify the reasons for storing the email backup for three years after employment termination or email access logs for 6 months.
+Additionally, the controller didn’t justify the reasons for storing the email backup for three years after the termination of the employment and the storage period of 6 months for email access logs.
 For the DPA, it was apparent that data stored within the backup system were used not only for purpose of IT security, as in the case at hand.
-The DPA found such a conduct violated the proportionality and necessary of alleged processing purpose.
+The DPA found such a conduct violated the proportionality and necessity of the alleged processing purpose.
 The controller violated then Article 5(1)(a) GDPR, Article 5(1)(c) GDPR, Article 5(1)(e) GDPR

 Moreover, the controller violated Article 114 of Italian Data Protection Code (Codice in materia di protezione dei dati personali) in conjunction with Article 88 GDPR.
-That was because the software used to backup data allowed the controller to control employees’ activity and there was no safeguards required by Article 114 in place (for example (agreement with the representatives of the workers).
+That was because the software used to backup data allowed the controller to check on employees’ activity and there was no safeguards required by Article 114 in place (for example agreement with the representatives of the workers).

 Consequently, the controller was fined €80,000.